V-Sekai/manuals/decisions/20240715-vrchat-networking-mental-model.md

 ### Question: Can UdonSharpBehaviour instances communicate with each other?

 **Answer:** Yes, `UdonSharpBehaviour` instances can communicate with each other.
+Here are some ways they can interact:

-You can send custom network events (with zero parameters) to trigger actions in other `UdonSharpBehaviour` instances.
+- **Custom Network Events:** You can send custom network events (with zero parameters) to trigger actions in other `UdonSharpBehaviour` instances.
 The receiver won't know who the sender is, and the action will be performed locally on the `UdonSharpBehaviour`'s current frame.
+- **Synced Variables:** If you need to send data, it's better to use synced variables rather than mixing them with network events.
+When these variables get updated, the `OnDeserialization()` method will be called.
+This is a function in `UdonSharpBehaviour` that you can override to handle any work needed with the updated variables.

 ### Question: How should I represent the entire state in a networked application?